boltops-tools/ufo-docs/_docs/learn/deploy.md

 **Tips:**

 * You can turn off the summary at the top of `ufo ps` with `config.ps.summary = false`.
 Here are the [Config Docs]({% link _docs/config.md %}).
 * If you have a docker build process that's relatively quick, you may want to enable `config.ship.docker.quiet = true`.
-This writes the Docker output to a file, keeping the ship out pretty clean.
+This writes the Docker output to a file, keeping the ship output pretty clean.
 * The `ufo ps` command is also called at the end of `ufo ship` for your convenience.

 Next, we'll make a change.